chriskuehl/fluffy/README.md

 ### What is fluffy?

-fluffy is a Django-based web application that allows you to upload arbitrary files to the web.
+fluffy is a Django-based web application that allows you to upload arbitrary fikes to the web.
 Once you upload the files, you get a link to the file which you can share.

 The reference instance of fluffy is online at [fluffy.cc](http://fluffy.cc/).